guettli/passive-protocol-of-thoughts/README.md

 I think the above point of view is very different from the traditional definition of [Nirvana](https://en.wikipedia.org/wiki/Nirvana)

+# If practiced in group ...
+If you practice the ppot in a group, then tell the group three times that there is no need to talk about private thoughts.

+And after the ppot do it in a round robin way.
+For example clockwise, not "who wants to talk first, talks first".

 # Related

 I was told that the passive protocol of thought